s-schmidbauer/dnsresolver/README.md

 > the limits defined in /etc/login.conf only apply to processes started with rc.d

 ## tipps
-> when restarting unbound, dump the cache first and load it back in after the restart.
+> When restarting unbound, dump the cache first and load it back in after the restart.
 Also useful for backup purposes
 * doas unbound-control dump_cache > unbound.dump
 * doas rcctl restart unbound ; cat unbound.dump | doas unbound-control load_cache
 * rm unbound.dump

+> Raise file limits to support more open ports.
+Then, activate the changes and restart unbound
+* vi /etc/login.conf
+* unbound:\
+        :openfiles=4500:\
+* doas cap_mkdb /etc/login.conf
+* doas rcctl restart unbound